donno/donno.github.io/docs/index.md

 * Coldplay
 * American Hi-Fi
 * Stereophonics
-* The All-Americna Rejects
+* The All-American Rejects
 * Powderfinger

-Others include, End of Fansion, COunting Crows, Plain White T's, We Are Scientists and Finger Eleven.
+Others include, End of Fashion, Counting Crows, Plain White T's, We Are Scientists and Finger Eleven.

 ## Television